hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > For "giving dancing gratis to their friends?"
 >
-> You'll find these free balls all on the same plan —
+> You'll find these free balls all on the same plan[^217] —
 >
 > Go there, and dance at free cost if you can;

->
+[^217]: The author, sometime ago, was taken by a gentleman to one of these free balls; at the end of the second dance a collection was made for the music, and in about half an hour afterwards another collection for refreshments, of which a very spare quantity was supplied, not one-fifth of what was subscribed for, and before they left the Ball, a similar demand was made for lighting up the room, fires, &c.
+The ladies there were not exempt from these levies.

 > For our professor's "gratis" is the lure,
 >
 > Who shows the cheat when he has guests secure.